Introduction:

 The most common way to deal with a pension during divorce proceedings is the pension sharing order.
 In almost all cases, this is the simplest, fairest, and most transparent way to divide a pension between two parties.

 Simply put, the pension sharing order specifies how much of the pension in question the ex-spouse is entitled to receive.
-In England and Wales, the amount is expressed as a percentage of the transfer value(s) of the pension(s) that are to be divided.
+In England and Wales, the amount is expressed as a percentage of the transfer value(s) of the pension(s) that are to be split.

 In situations where pension sharing is impossible (such as with a state pension, which cannot be split) an alternative route must be used to ensure pensions are handled fairly.
 In England and Wales, the two other options are pension offsetting and pension attachment.